GENERICERROR000/FixMyCity/README.md

 5. ~~Make sure Async fetch works with React-Router and Redux~~
   * ~~Redux-Thunk~~
 6. Pick and Setup UI Framework
+7. Refactor Server to Use Routes and Controllers Similar to Tony's Code

 ## Logic